• Skip to main content

 Latin name: Rubia tinctorum

-Color produced: deep red to pinks
+Color produced: deep red to pink

 Source for seeds: Botanical Colors